Ewww… desks are dirtier than toilet seats

 - Regular cleaning of personal workspaces (desk, phone, keyboard, etc.) kills bacteria, stopping the spread of germs.

 - Frequent cleaning of shared workspaces (door handles, coffee pots, light switches, taps, office equipment, etc.) is essential in maintaining sanitary safety.
 Disinfection is the goal, so be sure to use a true disinfectant, not simply an antibacterial product.
-Daily disinfection reduces bacteria levels by 99 per cent, drastically lowering the risk of illness.
+Daily disinfection reduces bacteria levels by 99 %, drastically lowering the risk of illness.

 - Be considerate of others and cough or sneeze into tissues, your sleeve or the crook of your arm.
 Wash your hands often and sanitize using alcohol-based disposable hand wipes or gel.
 Consider having these items on-hand at your desk and in any common areas, including kitchens and washrooms.